westerndevs/western-devs-website/_posts/2015-07-16-discussion-hosting-git-in-house.markdown

 ---
 layout: post
-title:  Discussion: Hosting git in-house
+title:  "Discussion: Hosting git in-house"
 date: 2015-07-16T08:46:11-04:00
-categories: slack,discussion
+categories:
 comments: true
+slack: true
 ---

 We had a good discussion on Slack recently on getting a client up and running with Git.
 For many, the decision boils down to: GitHub or BitBucket.
 In this case, the repositories need to be stored in-house.
 Thus sparking the first debate.